 The Certificate in Law gives professionals and students at the University of Pennsylvania an opportunity to become immersed in important legal topics and issues impacting the areas of their academic disciplines and future professions.

 1. The Certificate in Law requires the successful completion of four Penn Law courses:

 Offered in the summer, fall, and spring semesters, LAWM 511 is recommended as the first course non-law students take in preparation for additional Certificate in Law coursework.

 Elective courses may be from either the Master in Law curriculum or upper level JD curriculum.

-5. The Certificate in Law will be granted by the University of Pennsylvania Law School faculty to Penn graduate students who successfully complete its requirements.
+6. Once the requirements are met and the necessary paperwork is completed, the Certificate in Law will be granted by the University of Pennsylvania Law School faculty.

 - If a student has taken one or more courses at Penn Law and wishes to enroll in the Certificate Program, the Master in Law Executive Director or his/her designate may authorize the consideration of these courses toward Certificate in Law completion.
 We strongly recommend contacting the Executive Director before enrolling in Penn Law courses to assure that the courses selected will count towards the Certificate.

-- It is expected that many Law courses will have openings for graduate students in most years.
-In any given semester, however, graduate students cannot be assured of available spots in all classes.
-Candidates will be accepted and enrolled into Penn Law courses according to the generally established procedures for non-Law students studying at the Law School please click here for additional registration information.
+- It is expected that many Law courses will have openings for students in most years.
+In any given semester, however, students cannot be assured of available spots in all classes.
+Candidates will be accepted and enrolled into Penn Law courses according to the generally established procedures for non-Law students studying at the Law School.
+Please click here for additional registration information.

 - Certificate candidates are encouraged to participate in the Penn Law community and to attend events and symposia.